reshama/git-intro-workshop4-pyladies/git_7_submit_pull_request.md

 git remote add upstream https://github.com/WiMLDS/python_advanced.git
 ```

+(Note:  `upstream` is the remote to which we ultimately want our file to be submitted.
+We will do this with a pull request.)

 ### Step 9:  create a directory and add a file
 * create a folder with your name here:  https://github.com/reshama/python_advanced/tree/master/submissions
 * `cd` into this folder, create a Python file.
 (Example:  `print_name.py`)